Future Combat Systems Manned Ground Vehicles: Non-line-of-sight mortar

-Recovery and Maintenance Vehicle
+Recovery and maintenance vehicle

-The XM1205 Field Recovery and Maintenance Vehicle (FRMV) was the armoured recovery vehicle and maintenance system for employment within both the unit of action (UA) and unit of employment (UE).
+The XM1205 field recovery and maintenance vehicle (FRMV) was the armoured recovery vehicle and maintenance system for employment within both the unit of action (UA) and unit of employment (UE).

 The recovery vehicle was designed to hold a crew of three with additional space for three additional recovered crew.

-Each UA would have a small number of 2–3 man combat repair teams within the organic Forward Support Battalion to perform field maintenance requirements beyond the capabilities of the crew chief/crew, more in-depth battle damage assessment repair, and limited recovery operations.
+Each UA would have a small number of 2–3 soldier combat repair teams within the organic Forward Support Battalion to perform field maintenance requirements beyond the capabilities of the crew chief/crew, more in-depth battle damage assessment repair, and limited recovery operations.

 The FRMV was armed with a close combat support weapon (CCSW) and a 40 mm Mk 19 grenade launcher.

 The FMRV was deferred in 2003, then restored in July 2004.

-Infantry Carrier Vehicle
+Infantry carrier vehicle

-The XM1206 Infantry Carrier Vehicle (ICV) was a set of similar infantry fighting vehicles for transporting and supporting ground troops.
+The XM1206 infantry carrier vehicle (ICV) was a set of similar infantry fighting vehicles for transporting and supporting ground troops.
 The ICV featured a crew of 2 and space for 9 passengers.